 - An outlet – you can tell by the tone of some of the comments that I was mad or annoyed.
 Writing was a way to vent the negative emotion.
 It can also help clarify what is the crux of the problem.

 - An integrity-keeper – writing down your thoughts privately can help you refrain from complaining to others.
-According to The Transparency Edge, one of the books in my reading list, one way to destroy your integrity is with unproductive criticism or complaining.
+According to The Transparency Edge, one way to destroy your integrity is with unproductive criticism or complaining.
 (Of course, if someone had found the little blue notebook, that would have been another story.)

 Granted, I was not able to fix everything on the list, but I was able to take a stab at some of it.
 And that’s really my point.
 Don’t keep a journal like this just to document the list of everything you don’t like about your company.
 Write with the best intentions to take action and improve the important things.